(Austin / Philly / NJ) 1986 – 1997:

 I found the sound.
 I settle on an ensemble of drums, bass, cello, french horn, trumpet, saxophone/vocals.
 It’s weird, and I love it.
 I start writing, arranging, and recording this setup.
 By August, I release a short EP, “Minor Faults” as my solo debut.
 I also decide to leave my day-to-day operations role at DecisionDesk (on good terms), I continue to advise the company but free up my time to work on music, as well as officially launching Wifi Music School.

 I grow Wifi Music School to a few hundred teachers and then sell it to another music education company.
-I created a video introduction to my latest music project that helps get me signed with E Major Entertainment for Management and Degy Entertainment for College booking.
+I also create a video introduction to my latest music project that helps get me signed with E Major Entertainment for Management and Degy Entertainment for College booking.
 In the studio, I get to play saxophones on upcoming releases for Panama Wedding (Glassnote Records) and Ra Ra Riot (Barsuk Records).
 We start doing some live shows behind the songs of "Minor Faults" (and more new ones), and when the band can't be wrangled, I do some solo acoustic versions of the songs.
 End the year with writing lots of new stuff and doing a lot of Producing/Sideman/Commercial Composing work on the side as well.